awslabs/logstash-output-amazon_es/README.md

 		This helps keep both fast and slow log streams moving along in near-real-time.
 	* template (path) - You can set the path to your own template here, if you so desire.
 If not set, the included template will be used.
 	* template_name (string, default => "logstash") - defines how the template is named inside Elasticsearch
-	* port (string, default 443) - Amazon Elasticsearch Service listens on port 443, if you have a custom proxy fronting elasticsearch, this parameter may need tweaking.
+	* port (string, default 443) - Amazon Elasticsearch Service listens on port 443 - https (default) and 80 - http.
+Tweak this for custom proxy.
 	* protocol (string, default https) - The protocol used to connect to the Amazon Elasticsearch Service

 ## Documentation